Train GraphicClick on the map to explore geographics

 Within reason, longer rail vehicles are better, fewer bogies to maintain, fewer gangway connections to maintain, fewer air conditioning units to maintain.
 And less space in percentage of total train length is wasted in doorways, vestibules, and gangways between vehicles.

-(I have previously expressed doubts about the IEPs (Intercity Express Program / Project.), but it is NOT the longer vehicles to which I object, longer is better within reason)
+(I have previously expressed doubts about the IEPs (Intercity Express Program / Project.
+This will offer more capacity on routes, save money, give a consistent and safe service and meet customer requirements.
+Intended to replace HSTs.), but it is NOT the longer vehicles to which I object, longer is better within reason)

 Logged